from collections import defaultdict

 def is_lazy_prop(value: "Any") -> "TypeGuard[DeferredProp[Any, Any] | StaticProp[Any, Any]]":

-"""Check if value is a deferred property.
+"""Check if value is a lazy property (StaticProp or DeferredProp).

 Args: